 Budget forecasting has been especially difficult since March of 2020 when the College was faced with the challenge of continuing to operate, serve, and keep our students and employees safe during the sudden onset of the coronavirus pandemic (COVID-19).
 From Spring 2020 through Summer 2021, most courses were converted to online delivery modes and student services were delivered virtually.
-Many courses and services moved from online delivery modes to face-to-face in Fall 2021 and the College saw another significant move to face-to-face courses in Fall 2022.
+Many courses and services moved from online delivery modes to face-to-face in Fall 2021.
 As the College navigates a new environment, we continue to develop strategies to ensure we maintain our sound financial footing while continuing to deliver high quality instruction and service to our students and the community.

 Revenues and expenditures depend on numerous factors, many of which are external.
 Local, state, and federal economies all have a direct impact on the financial operations of the College.
-With many uncertainties continuing to loom since the onset of the pandemic, we presented a tentative budget in July and took advantage of the opportunity to confirm the final budget presented in September based on additional information.
-In July and August, we reviewed our revenue projections and as updated information became available we determined no changes were needed to our projected revenues.
-However, all three of our primary revenue sources continue to be at risk: tuition, due to enrollment uncertainty; State revenue, due to the impact of the coronavirus pandemic on Illinois' budget picture; and local support, due to the number of taxpayers in our district who themselves have suffered significant economic harm and the recurring legislative proposals to freeze property taxes.
+With many uncertainties continuing to loom since the onset of the pandemic, we present a tentative budget in July but will take advantage of the opportunity to modify the final budget that we will present in September as planning activities continue and new information comes to light.
+In July and August, we will refine our revenue projections, but must recognize that all three of our primary revenue continue to be at risk: tuition, due to enrollment uncertainty; State revenue, due to the impact of the coronavirus pandemic on Illinois' budget picture; and local support, due to the number of taxpayers in our district who themselves have suffered significant economic harm.